SW 200 Introduction to Social Work and Social Welfare Services 3 SH

 SW 215 Human Behavior and the Social Environment 3 SH

 The focus of this course is on conceptual frameworks that explain the interrelatedness of genetic, biological, emotional, societal, and environmental conditions.
 This course also examines the factors that foster or impede social functioning and their effects on individuals, families, groups, communities, organizations and society.
-Prerequisite: SOC 100, and BIO 100 or BIO 132, or permission of department chair.
+Prerequisite: C+ in SOC 100; BIO 100 or BIO 132, or permission of department chair.

 SW 220 Cultural Diversity 3 SH